-Kissena Park - Memorial Knoll
+Kissena Park World War I Monument - Memorial Knoll

-Memorial Knoll, located on the south side of Kissena Lake, commemorates those who gave their lives in World War I. When the site was established in the 1920s, it had two components: a grove of trees planted in honor of all World War I dead and a boulder commemorating the 65 Flushing residents who died fighting in World War I.
+The Kissena Park World War I Monument, also known as Memorial Knoll, is located on the south side of Kissena Lake and commemorates those who gave their lives in World War I. When the monument was established in the 1920s, it had two components: a grove of trees planted in honor of all World War I dead and a boulder commemorating the 65 Flushing residents who died fighting in World War I.

 Directions to Kissena Park

 - MAYOR ADAMS COMMITS $47.6 MILLION IN FUNDING FOR NYC PARKS AND NYC DOT TO CONNECT GREENWAYS ACROSS BROOKLYN AND QUEENS

 - NYC PARKS CELEBRATES SPRING MIGRATION WITH NEW MUSIC PLAYLIST AND RANGER TOURS

 - NYC PARKS AND DOT ANNOUNCE PLANS FOR NEW DESTINATION GREENWAYS IN BROOKLYN AND QUEENS